Connecting to Google Analytics

 - Open the Select Connector page by clicking Connection in the menu on the left.

-- In the opened pane, click Google Analytics.
+- In the opened pane, select Google Analytics.

 In the Connection Editor page, specify a connection name that will be used to identify the connection.

-In the opened window enter your G Suite credentials and click Sign in.
+In the opened window, enter your Google credentials and click Sign in.

 - Click the Allow button.